Blog>Cost Guides>How much does it cost to replace a boiler with a heat pump?

 • Always hire a heat pump installer who is certified by the Microgeneration Certification Scheme (MCS)

 Ready to start your search?
-Just type your postcode into the box below to find quality heat pump installers near you.
+Just type your postcode into the box below to find heat pump installers we've checked and reviewed covering your local area.